Photos by Jamie Taete, Laura Oliver, Bruno Bayley, Anis Ali, and Pascaline de Foucauld

 Dictionary dude Samuel Johnson famously said that when a man tires of London, he's tired of life.
-You might have heard a cabbie who now lives in Essex relay that snippet to you.
-What the pocket-wisdom smartarses who quote that to you every time you complain about airborne death particles and cashpoints that charge you £2 to access your own money don't realise, is that while Johnson was a clever guy, he spent his life afflicted with Tourette's Syndrome.
+You might have heard a British cabbie who now lives in the suburbs relay that snippet to you.
+What the pocket-wisdom smart-asses who quote that to you every time you complain about airborne death particles and ATMs that charge you three dollars to access your own money don't realize, is that while Johnson was a clever guy, he spent his life afflicted with Tourette's syndrome.
 Which means your man probably spent as much time spouting involuntary bullshit as he did snappy witticisms.

 The thing is, most people in London are tired of life.
-You've only got to witness the queues in the Westfield multi-storey or the reaction to a crying baby on the tube to realise that this is a city which exists permanently at the end of its tether.
-People can live in London and be simultaneously tired of it, because – unlike in Mr Johnson's time – London is no longer a few cobbled streets and a big old prison.
+You've only got to witness the queues in the Westfield multistorey or the reaction to a crying baby on the Tube to realize that this is a city that exists permanently at the end of its rope.
+People can live in London and be simultaneously tired of it, because—unlike in Mr. Johnson's time—London is no longer a few cobbled streets and a big old prison.
 It's the last metropolis in a sinking country on a starving continent, an island within an island oozing out into the Home Counties like an unstoppable concrete oil spill.

 I grew up in this city, as did my parents and my grandparents.
-It can be a great place to live – and, to be honest, I'm probably completely incapable of living anywhere else.
-There are plenty of reasons why one in ten people decide to make one of its 32 boroughs their home, but there are also plenty of reasons why people give up on life and move away to the middle-class creche that is Brighton.
+It can be a great place to live, and, to be honest, I'm probably completely incapable of living anywhere else.
+There are plenty of reasons why one in ten people decide to make one of its 32 boroughs their home, but there are also plenty of reasons why people give up on life and move away to the middle-class hole that is Brighton.

 Reasons like these.